 \section{Abstract}

-The absence of a well-defined equilibrium reference configuration and the inevitable frequent atomic rearrangements have long obstructed the achievement of a complete atomic-level understanding of liquid dynamics and properties, a challenge that continues to be unresolved.
-The instantaneous normal mode (INM) approach, based on the diagonalization of the potential energy Hessian matrix in instantaneous liquid configurations, has been shown to be a promising starting point to predict thermodynamic and dynamical properties of liquids but presents several conceptual difficulties that remain to be addressed.
-More in general, due to the inability of capturing anharmonic effects, what INMs can tell us about liquid dynamics remains an open question.
-In this work, we provide a general set of ``experimental facts'' about the INM spectrum of liquids by performing a comprehensive INM analysis of several simulated systems, including Ar, Xe, N$_2$, CS$_2$, Ga and Pb, in a large range of temperatures from the solid to the gas phase.
-We first study the INM density of states (DOS) and compare it to the density of state function obtained from the velocity auto-correlation function.
-Secondly, we analyze the temperature dependence of the fraction of unstable modes and of the low-frequency slope of the INM DOS, in search of possible universal behaviors.
-We then explore the connection between INMs and other dynamical and structural properties of liquids including the liquid-like to gas-like dynamical crossover and the momentum gap of collective shear waves.
-Moreover, we investigate the INM spectrum at low temperature and its properties upon approaching the solid phase, revealing the existence of a large fraction of unstable modes also in crystalline solids.
-Finally, we verify the existence of a recently discussed cusp-like singularity in the INM eigenvalue spectrum and reveal its complex behavior upon dialing temperature that challenges the existing theoretical models.
+The lack of a well-defined equilibrium reference configuration has long hindered a comprehensive atomic-level understanding of liquid dynamics and properties.
+The Instantaneous Normal Mode (INM) approach, which involves diagonalizing the Hessian matrix of potential energy in instantaneous liquid configurations, has emerged as a promising framework in this direction.
+However, several conceptual challenges remain, particularly related to the approach's inability to capture anharmonic effects.
+In this study, we present a set of "experimental facts" through a comprehensive INM analysis of simulated systems, including Ar, Xe, N$_2$, CS$_2$, Ga, and Pb, across a wide temperature range from the solid to gas phase.
+First, we examine the INM density of states (DOS) and compare it to the DOS obtained from the velocity auto-correlation function.
+We then analyze the temperature dependence of the fraction of unstable modes and the low-frequency slope of the INM DOS in search of potential universal behaviors.
+Furthermore, we explore the relationship between INMs and other properties of liquids, including the liquid-like to gas-like dynamical crossover and the momentum gap of collective shear waves.
+In addition, we investigate the INM spectrum at low temperatures as the system approaches the solid phase, revealing a significant fraction of unstable modes even in crystalline solids.
+Finally, we confirm the existence of a recently discussed cusp-like singularity in the INM eigenvalue spectrum and uncover its complex temperature-dependent behavior, challenging current theoretical models.